UnscriptedVN/core/README.md

 pip install -r path/to/core/requirements.txt --target game/python-packages
 ```

-> \*Note: Unscripted is currently built with Ren'Py 7.3.5, which requires that these packages be Python 2-compatible.
-Run the pip command in a Python 2 environment, either from your system or the provided Python environment in Ren'Py.
+> \*Unscripted is currently built with Ren'Py 7.3.5, which requires that these packages be Python 2-compatible.
+Run the `pip` command in a Python 2 environment, either from your system or the provided Python environment in Ren'Py.

-## Documentation Links
+## Documentation

+The following links contain documentation on core aspects of the Unscripted Core.

 - [Build Configuration](docs/build.md)
 - [Arguments File](docs/arguments.md)